doorfortyfour/TileWorldCreator/docs/Generators.md

 # Generators

-Generators are actions which creates a map based on an algorithm.
+Generators are actions which creates a map based on an algorithm (Except for the paint generator) from scratch.
-TileWorldCreator has multiple algorithms built in but you can of course also implement your own.
+TileWorldCreator has multiple algorithms built-in but you can of course also implement your own.

 ## Cellular Automata